-If you're noticing multiple or duplicate submissions on your form, especially when it's embedded on a website, it's likely caused by the partial submission (auto-save) setting being enabled.
+If you're noticing multiple or duplicate submissions on your form, especially when it's embedded on a website, it's likely caused by the autosave responses setting being enabled.

 Why this happens

-When partial submission is turned on, Formaloo automatically saves user input—even if the form isn't fully submitted.
+When autosave responses is turned on, Formaloo automatically saves user input—even if the form isn't fully submitted.

 However, embedded forms don’t support the URL tracking required for this feature to work properly.
 That means:

-Every time the page reloads or the form resets, a new partial submission might be recorded.
+Every time the page reloads or the form resets, a new autosave response might be recorded.

 This can quickly add up to multiple incomplete submissions in your database.